 Canadian Student Leadership Association and Horizons Leadership Conferences

-Horizons are regional conferences that provide inspiration and professional development for student leaders and leadership advisors.
-Shad is involved at each of the Horizon’s Conferences, encouraging student leaders, particularly those from smaller towns and rural areas, to continue their leadership journey by applying to Shad’s program.
+The Canadian Student Leadership Association (CSLA) is a federally registered charity in Canada.
+CSLA is most known for their leadership events and conferences for high school students to engage and build their leadership skills.
+Shad is involved in events such as the Horizon’s Leadership Conferences, The Canadian Student Leadership Conference and others, encouraging student leaders, particularly those from smaller towns and rural areas, to continue their leadership journey by applying to Shad’s program.

 The Duke of Edinburgh’s International Award

 The Duke of Edinburgh’s International Award is an internationally recognized program for young people ages 14-24, building their skills to equip them for life and work.
 The Award challenges young Canadians to develop skills and tools to improve themselves and their communities by encouraging them to go beyond their comfort zone.
 By creating opportunities for young people to develop skills, get physically active, give service and experience adventure, the Award can play a critical role in their development.

 Participation in Shad can count for the Duke of Ed Gold Project.

 For more info on these scholarships, contact firstname.lastname@example.org.

 Students on Ice provides award-winning educational expeditions to the Polar Regions.
 Over 2500 students and staff have participated to date.
 The SOI Foundation inspires and empowers leadership for a sustainable future by connecting youth to nature, and to the knowledge, people, and resources to make a difference.